batuhanfaik/itu-cmpe/README.md

 You may need to be a member of the organisation to which this repository belongs - we should have sent you an invite.

 Instructions about this are in the PDF.

-The website can be accessed by clicking [here](https://blg101e-a2.herokuapp.com/).